JannieI/canvas-workstation-V3/src/app/roadmap.md

         }
     - make rotation of arrow with mouse - drag it around!
     - size with svg markerWidth and -Height
+    - easy way to fit container around context, ie edit words in a Text box and now the container with a border is too small / large.
     - Can / should other Shapes (ie TEXT, LINE) also rotate with transform="rotate(30 20,40)"??
     - Can / should Shapes have radial / linear blur inside??
     - Consider Shape = Line - easy to do, not sure where and how used (rather use arrow)?